Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

 ### What is the membership of Group1 and Group2?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Group 1: Gropu 2

 ![Question 653 part 14](images/question653_14.jpg)